Selimach/visualization/Consumer goods/Food/restaurant.md

 Selim Ach
 10/5/2020

 Very often data are presented in a tabular format and the challenge is to be able to process information in order to provide relevant insights.

-It is also sometimes useful to display all the data sample, for a first visual inspection (e.g. identify potential outliers) and take a decision on how to narrow down the sample to the variables of interest.
+It is also sometimes useful to display all the data sample, for a first visual inspection (e.g. identify potential outliers) and take a decision on how to narrow the sample to the variables of interest.

 Hereafter is an example of how data can be presented to have a first glance at the information and another chart with an additional layer of